sakuli/Docs/content/writing_tests/webtests.md

 _NAME(identifier, ...relations): SahiElementQuery
 {{</highlight>}}

-The accessor adds a static [Locator](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_By.html) to the returned query.
-Since a query object consists of a locator, an identifier and a list of relations, we will eventually get an entire query object.
+The accessor adds a static <a href="https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_By.html" target="_blank">Locator</a> to the returned query.
+Since

+a query object consists of a locator, an identifier and a list of relations, we will eventually get an entire query object.
 The locator basically is a CSS element selector which you would expect from the accessor name - so `_div` for example adds `By.css('div')`, `_textbox` adds `By.css('input[type="text"], input:not([type])')` and so on.

 ## ElementQueries